satyajigyansu-behera/Zomat-sales-analysis/README.md

 # zomata-sales-analysis
-This project focuses on analyzing sales data from Jomato, a popular online food delivery platform, to gain insights into various aspects of restaurant operations and customer preferences.
+This project focuses on analyzing sales data of Jomato, a popular online food delivery platform, to gain insights into various aspects of restaurant operations and customer preferences.
 The analysis is conducted on a location-wise basis to understand trends and patterns across different areas.

 ## Key Questions Explored:
 1.Restaurant Facilities: